robmarkcole/HASS-Deepstack-face/README.md

 Place the `custom_components` folder in your configuration directory (or add its contents to an existing `custom_components` folder).
 Then configure face recognition .
 Note that at we use `scan_interval` to (optionally) limit computation, [as described here](https://www.home-assistant.io/components/image_processing/#scan_interval-and-optimising-resources).

 ## Face recognition
 Deepstack [face recognition](https://deepstackpython.readthedocs.io/en/latest/facerecognition.html) counts faces (detection) and (optionally) will recognise them if you have trained your Deepstack using the `deepstack_teach_face` service.
 In `detect_only` mode processing is faster than recognition mode, but any trained faces will not be listed in the `matched_faces` attribute.
+An event `image_processing.detect_face` is fired for each detected recognised face.

 On you machine with docker, run Deepstack with the face recognition service active on port `5000`:
 ```